 Let the top inch of the soil dry between waterings.
 Spiderwort will thrive in a variety of indoor light conditions, from medium to bright indirect sunlight.

-You can get your own green and lilac spiderwort plant in a 2.5-inch pot from Kauai Garden via Amazon.
+You can get your own green and lilac spiderwort in a 2.5-inch pot from Kauai Garden via Amazon.

 While the term succulent does not refer to a specific species, genus, or family, these plants are often sold under this term without much further identification.
 But that doesn’t mean we should pass them up!